 His intellectual property practice has included representation of an international trade association in copyright infringement litigation throughout the Midwestern and Southeastern United States.
 Gene’s trucking industry experience includes representation of national, regional and local motor carriers, as well as representation of a number of trucking insurance companies including the largest underwriter of trucking insurance in Canada.
 His experience with insurance matters includes significant coverage litigation, as well as claims for extra-contractual damages, for both policyholders and for domestic carriers as well as several underwriting syndicates at Lloyd’s, London.
 Gene’s national practice has included handling matters before courts in Florida, Illinois, Michigan, Missouri, Nebraska, North Carolina, Ohio and Texas.

-Gene served as President of the Fayette County Bar Association in 2013-14 and has also held a number of positions with the Kentucky Bar Association, including as a member of the Board of Governors and as Chair of its Young Lawyers Division.
+Gene was President of the Fayette County Bar Association in 2013-14 and has also held a number of positions with the Kentucky Bar Association, including as a member of the Board of Governors and as Chair of its Young Lawyers Division.

-Active within the community, Gene serves on the Board of Regents at Transylvania University, as Treasurer of Legal Aid of the Bluegrass and on the Advisory Board of the International Book Project.
+Active within the community, Gene serves on the Board of Trustees at Transylvania University, as Treasurer of Legal Aid of the Bluegrass and on the Advisory Board of the International Book Project.
 He is a past president of the Omicron Delta Kappa Foundation and continues as a member of the Board of Trustees.
 From 2011-13, he was Vice-Chair of the Lexington Fayette Police and Fire Pension Task Force.
 He previously served as a trustee of the Delta Sigma Phi Foundation and on boards of various other non-profits in Kentucky.
 In 2013, Gene’s community service was recognized with presentation of the Difference Makers Award from the American Bar Association Solo, Small Firm and General Practice Division.